Cosmological Simulation with Population III Stellar Feedback and Metal Enrichment I: Model Description And Convergence Test: Methods

 Since the primary aim of this paper is to introduce and evaluate our sub-grid framework for Pop III star formation and feedback, we adopt a representative and physically motivated IMF, rather than exploring the full parameter space of possible Pop III IMFs.
 Specifically, we use the fitting formula from \citet{jaura22}, which corresponds to a scenario where the star-forming region undergoes fragmentation.
 The fitting formula of the IMF is

 where $\Phi(M)\equiv dN/dM$ represents the IMF, the fitting parameters are $a=2.1419,\ b=0.3920,\ c=1.1670$.
+The fitting parameters $a$, $b$, and $c$ are obtained by fitting to the IMF data presented in Figure 6 of \citet{Klessen23}, which is based on the simulation of \citet{jaura22}.
 The IMF is normalized such that the integral over the mass range yields a unit mass.
 The lower and upper mass limits are set to $1\,{\rm M_{\odot}}$ and $100\,{\rm M_{\odot}}$, respectively.
 The IMF-weighted Pop III stellar mass is $\sim28\,{\rm M_{\odot}}$.
 A comprehensive investigation into the impacts of different Pop III IMF slopes and mass limits will be presented in future work.

 Regarding the numerical representation of stars, classic cosmological simulations typically assume that each star particle represents a Simple Stellar Population (SSP), as the mass resolution of these simulations is much higher than that of individual stars \citep{vogelsberger14, schaye15, pillepich18}.
 As computational power increases, the resolution of modern simulations can reach down to $\sim1\,{\rm M_{\odot}}$, making it possible to perform galaxy or cosmological simulations that resolve individual stars \citep{deng24, brauer2025}.
 Such star-by-star simulations provide a more physically grounded description of stellar feedback compared to the IMF-weighted average approach used in SSP models.
 However, achieving the requisite mass resolution remains computationally prohibitive for large parameter space studies or massive systems.
 In this work, our star particles (typical median mass $\sim 100-200{\rm M_{\odot}}$) represent small stellar clusters (or multiple stellar systems) sampled from the IMF.
 To bridge the gap between SSP treatments and single-star simulations, we implement a discrete feedback model.
-As described in Section \ref{sec:sfb}, SN energy is released through stochastic Poisson sampling rather than continuous injection.
-This approach allows us to capture the stochastic nature of feedback—approximating the behavior of star-by-star simulations, while maintaining the computational efficiency of a subgrid framework suitable for lower resolutions.
+As described in Section \ref{sec:sfb}, SN energy is released through stochastic Poisson sampling rather than continuous injection, similar to the approach adopted in FIRE-2 \citep{hopkins2018fire2} and SMUGGLE \citep{marinacci2019}.
+This approach allows us to capture the stochastic nature of feedback while maintaining the computational efficiency of a subgrid framework suitable for lower resolutions.